syncfusion/blazor-docs/src/buttons/progress-button/index.md

 # Overview

-The **ProgressButton** visualizes the progression of an operation to indicate the user that a process is happening in the background with visual representation.
+The **Progress Button** visualizes the progression of an operation to indicate the user that a process is happening in the background with visual representation.

 ## Key Features